hananeouhammouch/MLPipelineinAzure/README.md

 Where we start by building and optimizing an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 Once finished we compare the accuracy of the best model to an Azure AutoML run.

 ## Summary of the project <a name="Summary"></a>
-The purpose of this project is to predict if a client will subscribe to a term deposit product by using a dataset  (located here: https://www.kaggle.com/henriqueyamahata/bank-marketing ) related to direct marketing campaigns of a Portuguese banking institution by using Azure ML pipeline (Python SDK) and Azure AutoML in two different processes.
+The purpose of this project is to predict if a client will subscribe to a term deposit product by using a dataset  (located here: https://www.kaggle.com/henriqueyamahata/bank-marketing ) related to direct marketing campaigns of a Portuguese banking institution by creating an Azure ML pipeline (Python SDK) and an Azure AutoML in two different processes.

 ![projectdiagrame](projectdiagrame.png "projectdiagrame")

-Once the two experiments over and the best models generated we compared their performance using the **Accuracy** as a primary metric, which leads us to conclude that the best solution resulting from the **Auto ML run** is a model based on the **VotingEnsemble Algorithm** because he gives us an **Accuracy of 0.92014**
+Once the two experiments were done and the best models generated we compared their performance using the **Accuracy** as a primary metric, which leads us to conclude that the best solution resulting from the **Auto ML run** is a model based on the **VotingEnsemble Algorithm** because he gives us an **Accuracy of 0.92014**

 # Table of contents
 1. [Scikit-learn Pipeline](#Scikit)